nicjansma/usertiming.js/README.md

 using  Node Package Manager (npm):

     npm install usertiming

+usertiming.js is also available via [bower](http://bower.io/).
+You can install using:

+    bower install usertiming.js

 ## Usage

 Please see the [W3C UserTiming API Reference](http://www.w3.org/TR/user-timing/) for details on how to use the